zawakin/promptogen/docs/en/docs/index.md

 ## :material-book-multiple: About PromptoGen

-### :material-lightbulb: Project Vision
+### :material-lightbulb: PromptoGen Project Vision

-PromptoGen facilitates the conversion between text outputs of large language models and Python objects.
-This allows developers to concentrate on prompt generation and analysis without the need to directly interact with these expansive language models.
+**"Achieving efficient and extensible communication with Large Language Models (LLM)"**

+1. **Seamless Conversion between LLM I/O and Python Objects**: Facilitate natural and efficient communication with LLMs.
+2. **Unique Abstraction Interface**: Offer users high customizability and extensibility.
+3. **Eliminating Dependency on LLM Communication**: Aim to build a robust system capable of flexibly adapting to future evolutions and changes in LLMs.

-### :material-thought-bubble: Problem Being Solved
+### :material-thought-bubble: Problems with Existing Libraries

-A multitude of libraries exist that handle everything from interfacing with vast language models to text generation and interpretation.
-However, these all-in-one solutions can hinder the ability to customize specific functionalities.
+Other libraries: Due to often managing everything from LLM communication to text generation and parsing, the following issues arise:

+1. :material-thought-bubble: **Difficulty in forming a prompt-engineering ecosystem.**
+2. :material-thought-bubble: **High dependence on LLM, making it vulnerable to LLM changes and evolution.**
+3. :material-thought-bubble: **Complex implementation with low customizability.**

-### :material-check-circle: Solution
+### :material-check-circle: Solutions

-PromptoGen serves as a linguistic translation tool to simplify interactions with LLMs (Large Language Models).
-It offers unique features such as:

-1. **Use of the `Prompt` Data Class**:
+1. :material-check-circle: **`Prompt` Data Class**: **Fostering a prompt engineering ecosystem**

-    - This data class has been structured to outline the fundamental details and format for liaising with an LLM.
-    - Each `Prompt` encompasses the name of the prompt, a description, details on input & output parameters, and specific examples of its application.

-2. **Generation of Prompt Strings and Decoding Outputs using `PromptFormatter`**:

-    - The `PromptFormatter` accepts a `Prompt` alongside an input value, transforming them into a string prompt that the LLM can interpret.
-    - It also modifies the textual response from the LLM into a Python data format (primarily dictionaries) based on the specifics of the associated `Prompt`.
+    - Defines basic LLM communication information (name, description, input/output info, template, examples).
+2. :material-check-circle: **`TextLLM` Interface**: **Ensuring independence from LLM implementations**
+    - Communication with LLM is through the `TextLLM` interface.
+3. :material-check-circle: **`PromptFormatter` Interface**: **Enhancing customizability**
+    - Users can define any formatter.
+    - Generates prompt strings from `Prompt` and input.
+    - Converts LLM text output to Python data structures.

-### :material-star-shooting: Benefits to Users
+### :material-star-shooting: Benefits for Users

-1. **Modularity**: The liberty to integrate with other models or software.
+- :material-puzzle: **Modularity**: Freedom to combine.
-2. **Extensibility**: The capability to incorporate custom formatters and interpreters.
+- :material-plus: **Extensibility**: Ability to add custom formatters and parsers.
-3. **Independence**: Stability regardless of alterations in emerging language models or libraries.
+- :material-shield-half-full: **Independence**: Unaffected by new models or libraries.
-4. **Maintainability**: Hassle-free management and troubleshooting.
+- :material-wrench: **Maintainability**: Simplified management and troubleshooting.
-5. **Development Efficiency**: Enables focus on creation without fretting about liaising with expansive language models.
+- :material-clock: **Development Efficiency**: No need to change the implementation for each LLM

 ## :material-laptop: Operating Environment